UniMath/agda-unimath/src/higher-group-theory/cartesian-products-higher-groups.lagda.md

 ## Idea

-The Cartesian product of higher groups is also an higher group.
+The Cartesian product of higher groups is also a higher group.

 ## Definition